SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 # Problem with Solution: Randomize Words

 ## Description
-You are given a **list of words in one line**.
+You are given a **string**, which contains words, separated by a space.

 **Randomize their order** and print **each word at a separate line**.

 ## Hints

-- Split the input string (by space) and create an array of words
+- Split the input string (by a space) and create an array of words
-- Create a random number generator - an object rnd of type Random
+- Create a random number generator - an object `rnd` of type `Random`
-- In a for-loop exchange each number at positions 0, 1, ..., words.Length-1 by a number at random position
+- In a `for-loop` exchange each number at positions 0, 1, ..., words.Length-1 by a number at random position

-To generate a random number in range use rnd.nextInt(words.length)
+To generate a random number in range use `rnd.nextInt(words.length)`

 - Print each word in the array on new line

-## Constrains

-Execute the program locally using Integrated development environment

 ## Examples